Far side of the Moon

-The far side of the Moon is the lunar hemisphere that always faces away from Earth, opposite to the near side, because of synchronous rotation in the Moon's orbit.
+The far side of the Moon is the hemisphere of the Moon that is facing away from Earth; the opposite hemisphere is the near side.
+It always has the same part of the Moon oriented away from Earth because of synchronous rotation in the Moon's orbit.
 Compared to the near side, the far side's terrain is rugged, with a multitude of impact craters and relatively few flat and dark lunar maria ("seas"), giving it an appearance closer to other barren places in the Solar System such as Mercury and Callisto.
 It has one of the largest craters in the Solar System, the South Pole–Aitken basin.
-The hemisphere is sometimes called the "dark side of the Moon", where "dark" means "unknown" instead of "lacking sunlight" – each side of the Moon experiences two weeks of sunlight while the opposite side experiences two weeks of night.
+The hemisphere has sometimes been called the "Dark side of the Moon", where "dark" means "unknown" instead of "lacking sunlight" – each location on the Moon experiences two weeks of sunlight while the opposite location experiences night.
+Actually it is brighter than the near side, lacking the large areas of darker maria surface.

-About 18 percent of the far side is occasionally visible from Earth due to libration.
+About 18 percent of the far side is occasionally visible from Earth due to oscillation and to libration.
 The remaining 82 percent remained unobserved until 1959, when it was photographed by the Soviet Luna 3 space probe.
 The Soviet Academy of Sciences published the first atlas of the far side in 1960.
 The Apollo 8 astronauts were the first humans to see the far side in person when they orbited the Moon in 1968.
-All crewed and uncrewed soft landings had taken place on the near side of the Moon, until 3 January 2019 when the Chang'e 4 spacecraft made the first landing on the far side.
+All crewed and uncrewed soft landings had taken place on the near side of the Moon, until January 3, 2019, when the Chang'e 4 spacecraft made the first landing on the far side.
+The Chang'e 6 sample-return mission was launched on May 3, 2024, landed in the Apollo basin in the southern hemisphere of the lunar far side and returned to Earth a month later on June 25 with humanity's first lunar samples retrieved from the far side.

 Astronomers have suggested installing a large radio telescope on the far side, where the Moon would shield it from possible radio interference from Earth.